Teal2pO/PROGRAM-COURSE-CREATION/README.md

 ## Overview

-This is the source code for the TEAL2.O Program Course Creation application.
-This application provides a python based wrapper for the content Moodle and its database to facilitate the collaborative interactive learning resource creation, management and version control by pushing and pulling associated meta data to a GitHuB repository.
+This is the source code for the TEAL2.O Program Program/Course Creation application.
+This application provides a python based wrapper for the creation, management and version control of programs and courses, depth/breadth mapping, and class room creation.

 ## Table of Contents